Gvranjit/LearningProject/readme.md

 ## This is a simple chat platform where there are three types of users:

 -    Normal Users:
--    Can signup using a google-sign in button (no proper authentication for now, as using emails would be painful due to spam reports)
+-    Register and Login to the system using a unique usernames.
+-    Can view list of other users.
--    Can chat in the assigned chatroom with other users. (for now)
+-    Later Can chat in the assigned chatroom with other users. (for now)
 -    Later, add ability to make Direct messaging possible

 -    Moderator :